Special Monthly Compensation Series: SMC(k)

 In addition to:

-- Blindness of one eye whose functionality is only light perception
+- Blindness of one eye, whose functionality is only light perception

-- Deafness of both ears
+- Deafness in both ears

 - Constant inability to communicate by speech